nicolavianello/iaea2020/Papers/scheme.md

   * Fluctuations in the main SOL using several diagnostics (GPI on AUG, Reciprocating Langmuir Probe (TCV), Thermal Helium Beam (AUG), Li-Beam (AUG))
   * Radiation (Bomoletry as well as visible cameras to infer D$_{\alpha}$ radiation available in all the devices.
 To be confirmed the availability on TCV)
   * Fluctuation in the main chamber wall through LPs on JET and TCV
+  * Evolution of separatrix E$_r$ in different target recycling condition.
+In principle data are available through edge CXRS and Doppler Backscattering on AUG, reciprocating langmuir on TCV.
+Availability of information on JET through KG8c under evaluation.
+Possibly relating this variation to observed SOL fluctuation transport modification.
+  * Heat flux target profile broadening and modification